 The most recent National Cancer Institute SEER statistics predict that 1 in 8 women will be diagnosed with cancer of the breast during their lifetime.
 Although no cure has been found, breast cancer in being detected earlier and treatment modalities continue to improve.
 At East Alabama Plastic Surgery, we know that being diagnosed with cancer is frightening, confusing and life changing.
 While the primary goal is successful treatment of the tumor, Dr. Aquadro recommends that every woman diagnosed with breast cancer consult with a plastic surgeon to discuss breast reconstruction options.
 Many times the beginning stage of reconstruction can be performed at the time of the cancer surgery.
-More info.
+More info on breast reconstruction.

 Skin Cancer Reconstruction